pingcap/docs-cn/dm/dm-precheck.md

     > **Warning:**
     >
-    > Support for MySQL 8.0 is an experimental feature of TiDB Data Migration v2.0.
+    > Support for MySQL 8.0 is an experimental feature of TiDB Data Migration v2.0 and later versions.
 It is **NOT** recommended that you use it in a production environment.

 + Database configuration